LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 0

 **Description:** The number of days required to have passed since the first site added to the site candidate flagged pool before a site can be flagged.
 The company will hold all measurements in a site candidate flagged pool.

-The emissions rate used to triage flagging based on follow-up threshold and proportion are specified with [redundancy filter](#redundancy_filter).
+The emissions rate for flagging mobile deployment methods is determined by the follow-up  [threshold](#threshold-mobile-parameter) and the specified [proportion](#proportion), as outlined  by the [redundancy filter](#redundancy_filter-mobile-parameter).

+For `Stationary` deployment methods, flagging is based on the [rolling-average](#rolling_average) parameters and specified [proportion](#proportion).

 **Notes on acquisition:** N/A